 Guthrie also featured in that game in Turkey, but his debut came a couple of months earlier.

 The Shrewsbury-born midfielder came off the bench for Mohamed Sissoko in a 4-3 League Cup win over Reading in October 2006 and earned Liverpool a fee of £2.5million when he moved to Newcastle after just seven games for the Reds.

-After a stint in Indonesia with Mitra Kukar, Guthrie returned to English football in 2019 and has played in more than half of Walsall’s games in League Two this season.
+After a stint in Indonesia with Mitra Kukar, Guthrie returned to English football with Walsall in 2019 before a six-month spell with Icelandic club Fram in 2021.

 Peltier started the Reading game, his first Reds appearance of any kind, and one of just four he made for the club before leaving for Yeovil Town in January 2008.